DPlugins-Archive/collaboration-docs/docs/guide/getting-started.md

 ### Server Requirements

-The Asura plugin has a few system requirements.
-Of course, all of these requirements are satisfied by the modern hosting, so it's highly recommended that you use modern hosting to run the Asura plugin.
+The Collaboration plugin has a few system requirements.
+Of course, all of these requirements are satisfied by the modern hosting, so it's highly recommended that you use modern hosting to run the Collaboration plugin.

 You will need to make sure your server meets the following requirements:

 - PHP 7.4+
 - WordPress 5.5+
-- MySQL 5.7.7+ or MariaDB 10.2.2+
-- PDO PHP Extension
-- OpenSSL PHP Extension
-- Mbstring PHP Extension

 ::: tip DEPENDENCY
-The Asura plugin is requiring the [Aether plugin](https://wordpress.org/plugins/aether) installed on your WordPress.
+The Collaboration plugin is requiring the [Aether plugin](https://wordpress.org/plugins/aether) installed on your WordPress.
 :::